winstonjay/omgdontpanic/readme.md

 # OMG!!!
 Don't Panic :scream:

 Chrome extension to remind yourself of upcoming project deadlines in a friendly way.
-Display’s a popup countdown timer to the deadline with some additional optional information.
+Display’s a countdown timer to the deadline with some additional optional information.

 ![popup](img/popup.png)